 Extensive compressor reviews and FAQ

-Rolls GLC (CL151): This is a little utility box, maybe not something you'd have in your main rig, but it could definitely "save the day" if you run out of mixer channels at a gig, or just need a bit of signal processing in a smallish space.
+Rolls CL151 GLC: This is a little utility box, maybe not something you'd have in your main rig, but it could definitely "save the day" if you run out of mixer channels at a gig, or just need a bit of signal processing in a smallish space.
 GLC stands for Gate Limiter Compressor, and it also contains a mic preamp.
 It's not a pedal, it's a desktop or rackable module, about the size of a typical DI box.

 The compressor section also has two controls, for threshold and ratio, and a 5-LED meter to indicate the amount of gain reduction.
 The threshold knob has a very wide range, and the ratio knob goes from 1:1 to infinity:1, with the high end of that range being the limiter function.
 At low to medium ratios the compression is smooth and unobtrusive, with no artifacts.
 At high ratios, though, it starts to distort, as well as muddying the tone.
 By the time you get to infinity:1 it is all dirt and mud.
 Going only by my very subjective ears and guessing, I'd say the compressor's clean and useful range is up to about 8:1.
 In that range it actually sounds quite good, and does its job very well on a wide variety of playing styles.
-There is no loss of highs or lows, and there is not much noise.

 The construction quality is decent, middle of the road.
 There is no bypass switch.
 It runs on 12V DC from an external supply.
 If you need a relatively tiny line-level unit for light to medium compression, or a spare "emergency" mic preamp, this is a good tool for those jobs.

-All text on this page written and owned by Cyrus J. Heiduska, 2006-2012, all rights reserved.
+All text on this page written and owned by Cyrus Joaquin Heiduska, 2006-2024, all rights reserved.

-Copying is prohibited, but please feel free to link to this page using the link text "compressor reviews".
+Copying is prohibited, and AI scraping or training is prohibited.
+Instead, please link to this page using the link text "compressor reviews".